Username: Password:

 A variety of teaching styles are utilised on the course ranging from traditional clinical teaching to highly interactive collaborative group teaching.

-The MSc will give a solid foundation on which to pursue further postgraduate training in dermatology.
-Many former students are now Consultant Dermatologists both in the public and private sector.
+The DCD/MScCD will give a solid foundation on which to pursue further postgraduate training in dermatology.
+Many former students are now Consultant Dermatologists both in the public and private sector (following additional training).
 Some have pursued careers as General Practitioners with a special interest in dermatology (GPwSI) whilst others have opted for careers as academics within university dermatology departments.

-Each candidate is required to write a dissertation of no more than 20,000 words consisting of a detailed literature review of a particular subject area in dermatology he/she has interest in.
+Following successful completion of the Stage 1 examinations, Diploma students will exit the programme (and receive a Diploma certificate) while MSc students continue on to Stage 2 (dissertation).
+Each MSc candidate is required to write a dissertation of no more than 20,000 words consisting of a detailed literature review of a particular subject area in dermatology he/she has interest in.
 The benefit of writing this detailed review is that you become an expert in that area and you will also become a more efficient academic writer with highly developed writing skills.
 In addition, this will enhance your chance of publications.
 The MScCD has a Diploma exit point for those who do not wish to complete the dissertation aspect of the course.

 ENTRY REQUIREMENTS